Here's What You Need To Know About Perimenopause

 — Start to prioritise resistance training.
 Building muscle is easier when we’re younger and will help us stay more resilient to the metabolic changes that are coming.
 It doesn’t mean you need to stop cardio, but make strength work a regular part of your regime now to reap the full benefits.

-— Keep your gut on track.
+— Take probiotics to keep your gut on track.
 The estrobolome is the part of your gut that helps metabolise oestrogens, and its role in women’s health is becoming more apparent every year.
 If you’re suffering from IBS in your thirties, it’s something to get a firm handle on before you hit forty to increase your chance of hormonal harmony.

 — Support yourself with adaptogens.
 Ashwaganda can help maintain healthy cortisol levels and is our go to adaptogen for all things stress related.
 Enhanced Nootropics comes with the added benefits of magnesium and methylated b vitamins, which are essential for health hormones, mood, and sleep, so is our supplement of choice.